-1910 Birthday of Lehman Engel (1910-1982), the Tony-winning Broadway conductor who will found the BMI Musical Theatre Workshop.
-Among the shows he will conduct are original productions of Wonderful Town, Fanny, Li'l Abner, Do Re Mi, Call Me Mister and The Consul.
-He will win the Tony in 1953 as outstanding musical director, an award that was later discontinued.
+1910 Birthday of Lehman Engel, the Tony-winning Broadway conductor who founds the BMI Musical Theatre Workshop.
+Among the shows he conducts are the original productions of Wonderful Town, Fanny, Li'l Abner, Do Re Mi, Call Me Mister, and The Consul.
+He wins the Tony in 1953 as outstanding musical director, an award that is later discontinued.

-1916 The Longacre Theatre is the host tonight for the opening of a new comedy by James Montgomery, Nothing But The Truth.
-William Collier stars in this play that follows a stock broker trying not to tell a lie for 24 hours in order to win a $10,000 bet.
+1916 The Longacre Theatre is the host for the opening of a new comedy by James Montgomery, Nothing But The Truth.
+William Collier stars in the play that follows a stock broker trying not to tell a lie for 24 hours in order to win a $10,000 bet.

-1925 The Jazz Singer by Samson Raphaelson opens tonight at the Fulton.
+1925 The Jazz Singer by Samson Raphaelson opens at the Fulton Theatre.
 George Jessel stars as the cantor's son, Jackie Rabinowitz, who is tempted away from religious music by jazz.
-The melodrama runs 303 performance, and will make history in 1927 as the first commercially-released sound film.
+The melodrama runs 303 performances, and makes history in 1927 as the first commercially released sound film.

-1936 Following a summer hiatus, the Ziegfeld Follies of 1936 re-opens today at the Winter Garden Theatre.
-It features songs by Vernon Duke and Ira Gershwin, and performances by Fanny Brice, Gypsy Rose Lee and Bob Hope.
+1936 Following a summer hiatus, the Ziegfeld Follies of 1936 reopens at the Winter Garden Theatre.
+It features songs by Vernon Duke and Ira Gershwin, and performances by Fanny Brice, Gypsy Rose Lee, and Bob Hope.

-1949 Treasure Hunt, a comedy by M. J. Farrell and John Perry, opens at the Apollo Theater in London and tells of an aristocratic pair who decide to take in paying guests to maintain their almost bankrupt estate.
-The play was directed by John Gielgud and starred Sybil Thorndike, Alan Webb, and Marie Lohr.
-The play would run 11 months.
+1949 Treasure Hunt, a comedy by M. J. Farrell and John Perry, opens at the Apollo Theatre in London and tells of an aristocratic pair who decide to take in paying guests to maintain their almost bankrupt estate.
+The play is directed by John Gielgud and stars Sybil Thorndike, Alan Webb, and Marie Lohr.

-1972 Opening night of Jason Miller's drama, That Championship Season, about the reunion of a high school basketball team at which a lot of long-buried truths are revealed.
-The cast features Charles Durning, Paul Sorvino, Richard A. Dysart and Walter McGinn.
-It runs 700 performances and wins the Pulitzer Prize for Drama.
+1972 Jason Miller's drama That Championship Season, about the reunion of a high school basketball team at which many long-buried truths are revealed, opens at the Booth Theatre.
+The cast features Charles Durning, Paul Sorvino, Richard A. Dysart, and Walter McGinn.
+The play goes on to win the Pulitzer Prize for Drama.

-1980 Charles Strouse provides music for the musical Charlie and Algernon which opens tonight at the Helen Hayes Theatre.
-The show is based on the same source material as the 1968 film "Charly," about a mentally retarded man who is temporarily transformed into a genius.
-The tuner lasts only 17 performances before closing Sept.
-28. The composer will suffer another blow to his ego later in the season when his Bring Back Birdie — a sequel to his successful Bye Bye Birdie — will fall after only 4 performances.
+1980 Charles Strouse provides music for Charlie and Algernon, which opens at the Helen Hayes Theatre.
+The musical is based on the same source material as the 1968 film Charly, about a mentally disabled man who is temporarily transformed into a genius.

-2000 Writer-performer Pamela Gien takes on 28 roles spanning four generations of South Africans, from apartheid to freedom in The Syringa Tree.
-The one-woman show opens tonight at Off-Broadway's Playhouse 91.
-The play will win the 2001 Obie Award for Best Play and garner Gien a 2001 Drama Desk Award in the category of Solo Performance.
-Gien is replaced by Kate Blumberg on Aug.
-1, 2001 as she exits to work on a film adaptation of the play.
+2000 Writer-performer Pamela Gien takes on 28 roles spanning four generations of South Africans, from apartheid to freedom, in The Syringa Tree at Off-Broadway's Playhouse 91.
+The play wins the 2001 Obie Award for Best Play and earns Gien a 2001 Drama Desk Award in the category of Solo Performance.

 2008 Following an award-winning run at Los Angeles' El Portal Theatre, The Marvelous Wonderettes opens at Off-Broadway's Westside Theatre Upstairs.
 Written and directed by Roger Bean, the musical features classic songs of the fifties and sixties in a journey back to the 1958 Springfield High School prom.

-2015 Nicole Kidman returns to the London stage for the first time since 1998's The Blue Room in Anna Ziegler's Photograph 51, opening tonight at the Noel Coward Theatre.
+2015 Nicole Kidman returns to the London stage in Anna Ziegler's Photograph 51, opening at the Noël Coward Theatre.